In honor of National Dietitian Day (RD) and as part of Nutrition Month, we are highlighting Second Harvest Food Bank’s own RD, Caroline Pullen.

 What drove you to a career in nutrition?

 I’ve always loved food and wanted a career that helped people.
 Nutrition was the perfect fit!
 While in school, I never imagined working in food banking, but it quickly became my dream job once I spent time at Second Harvest during my internship.

 Why is it important to have an RD on staff at a food bank?

 Having an RD on staff allows Second Harvest to ensure we are providing a healthy mix of foods that meet the nutritional needs of our clients.

 Poor nutrition and food insecurity are closely tied together as many individuals and families in our community face very difficult decisions, like are they going to pay rent or buy food?
 This results in 91 percent of our clients relying on cheap, less nutritious foods to feed themselves and their families to make ends meet.

-At address this, food banks like Second Harvest are shifting their focus to not just providing food but making sure we are providing healthy foods as well as resources and information so our clients can live healthier lives.
-In 2020, Second Harvest gave out 10 million pounds of fresh produce and this number will continue to grow.
+To address this, food banks like Second Harvest are shifting their focus to not just providing food but making sure we are providing healthy foods as well as resources and information so our clients can live healthier lives.
+In 2021, Second Harvest gave out 11.5 million pounds of fresh produce and this number will continue to grow.

 What surprises people when learning about nutrition?